 A number of sculptures and art installations flank the estate’s footpaths, they include works by Louise Bourgeois, Richard Serra, Hiroshi Sugimoto, Michael Stipe, Alexander Calder, Sean Scully, Franz West, Tom Shannon, and Ai Weiwei, among others.

 The program of activities of Chateau La Coste includes temporary exhibitions, art workshops, music concerts, and film screenings.

 Just a suggestion: the site can be extremely hot and sunny in Summer; therefore wearing light clothes and a hat, and having a bottle of water to drink during the visit is highly recommended.

-Château La Coste, general view with the sculptural installation Drop (2009) by Tom Shannon; photo © Inexhibit
+Château La Coste, general view, foreground: the sculptural installation Drop (2009) by Tom Shannon; photo © Inexhibit

 Art Center – Tadao Ando

 Château La Coste, views of the Art Center designed by Tadao Ando, the building accommodates the estate’s entrance lobby, various service spaces, a bookshop, and a cafe-restaurant.
 A large water mirror, on which the sculpture Crouching Spider 6695 (2003) by Louise Bourgeois is installed, roofs a covered parking; photos © Inexhibit, 2017

 The Art Center with the work Mathematics Model 012 (2010) by Hiroshi Sugimoto; © Inexhibit

 Art Center, views from the north-west, and south-east; photos © Inexhibit